ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-08-04-pen-and-paper.md

 Perhaps this is why *Zettelkasten* worked well during the time of physical slip-boxes.
 Information was not cheap.
-You have to physically go to a library, borrow some books, highlight important passages, and return them afterward.
+You have to physically go to a library, borrow some books, highlight important passages, and return them at the end of the day.
 Sure, you can copy paragraphs word per word, but the physical exertion of writing can tire you down.
 So instead, you'll paraphrase or synthesize that information.
 It becomes a necessity than a guideline.
 When thinking with pen and